 On the other hand, there are way more releases coming out!
 This is a great thing for the professional songwriter.

-There are tons of more releases and opportunities today than there were in 1997.
+As far as record labels and DIY releases, there are way more releases and opportunities today than there were in 1997.
 Way more.
-Keep in mind that those 100 Million streaming songs - are still singles in some form.
+Keep in mind that those 100 Million streams – are still singles in some form.
 They just might not have gone all the way to a huge radio campaign.
-To quote Stuart Smiley - “And that’s … OK.”
+To quote Stuart Smiley – “And that’s … OK.”

 But still – it comes down to this.
 And this is also why, in 2016, I had an emergency meeting with all my songwriters.